OleksandrChakalov/Hour-of-Code/README.md

-# App for badminton players shuffling
+# App for badminton players shuffling.